franciscoturdera00/WordleAI/README.md

   -s STRATEGY, --strategy STRATEGY      Strategy used in the game.
 Default: smart_guess

-  -wb WORD_BANK, --wordbank WORD_BANK   File Path for word bank to be used
+  -wb WORD_BANK, --word-bank WORD_BANK   File Path for word bank to be used

   -w WORD, --word WORD                  Word to guess